 You can either steam the potatoes in the microwave or roast them in the oven.

 I used standard white, all-purpose flour for this recipe.
-However, if you would like to make these gnocchi gluten-free, you can substitute a combination of almond flour and arrowroot flour.
+However, if you would like to make gluten-free sweet potato gnocchi, you can substitute a combination of almond flour and arrowroot flour.